Please read: is it legally binding?

 Master/slave Contract BDSM Forms, Tips & Resources

 Use this contract to negotiate and formalize your arrangement (whether slave is just beginning the training phase or long-term and already collared).
-The terminology of “Master” and “slave” is used in this agreement, yet it still allows Y/you to set down limits and safe words (if that is what Y/you wish).
+The terminology of “Master” and “slave” is used in this agreement, yet it still allows you to set down limits and safe words (if that is what you desire).